Alexsey/slowloris/README.md

 To configure the victim url change `VICTIM` value of the start script

-If the victim fall, the the `test` will crash
+If the victim fall, the `test` will crash